jasgarcha/one-over-n-oblivious-transfer/README.md

 4) Once the `Inquirer` connects to the `Agent`, 1-n Oblivious Transfer begins.
 5) The protocol ends with the Inquirer receiving the `k`th information item from the `Agent`.

+For a more thorough overview of the mathematical steps involved in this algorithm, please refer to my comments in the code.

 ## Build
 Compile `RSA.class` before `Agent` and `Inquirer`.